Internship in Clinical Psychology

 Interns learn evidence-based treatments for PTSD.
 Interns see Veterans and Active Duty military members diagnosed with combat PTSD.
 Interns receive training in evidence-based assessments and treatments for trauma-related disorders and co-morbidities.

-- The Transitional Care Clinic (TCC), which is housed at the University Plaza, provides psychological, psychiatric, and social work services to individuals with a broad range of mental health problems to include severe mental illness and trauma.
+The TCC is housed at the University Plaza, provides psychological, psychiatric, and social work services to individuals with a broad range of mental health problems to include severe mental illness and trauma.
 Interns work within a multidisciplinary treatment team and have the opportunity to perform individual and group therapy.
 Psychological services are provided with an integrative theoretical model, with emphases in: brief solution-focused therapy, motivational interviewing, cognitive behavioral therapy, dialectical behavior therapy and relationship-based therapy.

 The Student Counseling Center provides psychological and psychiatric consultation to students in the graduate and professional schools within the university, which enrolls more than 2,600 students each year.
 Consultation is also provided to spouses.
 Clients present with academic, vocational, and personal concerns.
 In this setting interns have the opportunity to work with college students and career-oriented young adults.
 Interventions and diagnostic activities in the Counseling Center include intake evaluations, psychological testing (including intellectual, personality, and vocational assessment), brief counseling and therapy, study skills consultation, relaxation training, couples and marital consultation, group counseling, and consultation with faculty and staff.